puzz00/cronos-htb/cronos-htb.md

 ![sqli3](./images/8.png)

-The welcome.php page is interesting, too :thinking_face:
+The welcome.php page is interesting, too :thinking:

 ## command injection and a reverse shell